SouradeepBera/Sip4J/README.md

 Ensure the port numbers are setup correctly in the mockserver package.

 To run it start the SpringBoot application.
-Start the WsBot server, SipOzonetel client and create an Agent by passing the config in the POST body like so
+Start the WsBot server, SipOzonetel client and create an Agent by passing the agent number , which will read from the corresponding yaml file.\
+agent1 completes entire flow, from registration to connection to disconnection and media transfer\
+agent2 mimics an Agent which will be on standby, in registered mode.\
+agent3 mimics an Agent which remains in an unregistered state.

+The equivalent of the agent1.yaml file in json, which could be passed from a POST request is shown as below
 ```json
 {
   "transportMode":"udp",